 Virgin’s founder Richard Branson is an example George cites of a leader who takes a care to dare approach.
 Branson exhibited caring when Virgin acquired Northern Rock, a U.K.-based financial services institution.
 He sent a personal letter to each Northern Rock employee along with a copy of his autobiography then rode his motorcycle to every Northern Rock branch to personally meet employees.
 Branson exhibited daring by challenging employees to take Virgin to the next frontier by transforming the organization into one where “doing good really is good for business.”

-Application: How good are you at connecting with the people you lead and daring them to achieve shared objectives?
+How good are you at connecting with the people you lead and daring them to achieve shared objectives?
 If you need to improve your connection skills, identify someone in your organization whom you trust and who is good at connecting then ask him or her to mentor you.
-You might also read George Kohlreiser’s Care to Dare and download the free e-book 100 Ways to Connect.
+You might also read George Kohlreiser’s Care to Dare.
 If you need to improve your ability to create shared objectives and challenge the people you lead to achieve them, identify a mentor or coach who can help you develop that skill.

 More From Michael Lee Stallard